Xiaohao-Yang/Topic_Model_Evaluation/README.md

 We store the top words for learned topics in a text file for further topic coherence evaluation, which can be done by the [Palmetto](https://github.com/dice-group/Palmetto) package.

 # Reference
+Our code is based on the following implementations:

+* For NVDM: Code.
+* For PLDA: Code.
+* For ETM
+* For NSTM
+* For SCHOLAR and CLNTM
+*

 # Citation